freeradical13/freeradical13.github.io/index.md

 A [true-breeding][] organism (or purebreed) is homozygous for certain genes.
 The sexual mating of two different purebreeds is called [hybridization][] (or crossbreeding) in which case the parents are called the P generation (parental), the hybrid children are the [F<sub>1</sub> generation][f1 generation] (first filial), and the children of those children are the [F<sub>2</sub> generation][f2 generation].
 A [test cross][] is an organism with a homozygous recessive trait which may be crossbred with another organism with a different trait in its phenotypte to see if that other organism is homozygous or heterozygous for the dominant trait.

+When crossbreeding two purebreeds (one with the dominant alleles and one with the recessive alleles) to analyze one trait, the children are called [monohybrids][].
+When crossbreeding purebreeds to analyze two different traits, the children are called [dihybrids][].
+The [law of independent assortment][] states that each pair of alleles on different chromosomes segregates independently amonst children.

 Given a frequency of two alleles in a diploid population, the [Hardy-Weinberg Principle][] may be used to predict the corresponding genotypes under random sexual reproduction in the absence of non-genetic pressures.

 ### Proteomics